makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP82.md

 ## Paragraph Summary

-MIP40c3-SP82 renews the Development & UX Core Unit (DUX-001) budget from February 1st 2023 through January 31st 2024, and is written in accordance with the latest MIP40 amendment.
+MIP40c3-SP82 renews the Development & UX Core Unit (DUX-001) budget from February 1st 2023 through January 31st 2024, and is written in accordance with the [latest MIP40 amendment](https://github.com/makerdao/mips/blob/master/MIP4/MIP4c2-Subproposals/MIP4c2-SP19.md).
 This budget proposal is written in recognition of today's bearish market context and the DAO's intent to cut costs.
 In this proposal we provide two distinct budget options that both represent a significant (>10%) bottom-line budget reduction for our Core Unit without impairing execution of our mandate.
 We collectively decided to not include any raises or bonuses in this budget proposal.

 ## Specification

 ### Motivation

-The Development & UX Core Unit (DUX-001) is one of MakerDAO's engineering Core Units, currently focussed on maintaining and improving MakerDAO's governance tooling and infrastructure.
+The Development & UX Core Unit (DUX-001) is one of MakerDAO's engineering Core Units, currently focused on maintaining and improving MakerDAO's governance tooling and infrastructure.
 The Maker protocol has a unique and bespoke governance system, and the MakerDAO organization is continuously evolving its governance processes and organizational structure.

 The DUX Core Unit is committed to maintaining and improving Maker's governance tooling and infrastructure today, *and* working towards evolving Maker governance together with the context and needs of both the Maker protocol and the DAO.
-This budget proposal replaces our current budget **MIP40c3-SP52** which ends in January 2023.
+This budget proposal replaces our current budget [MIP40c3-SP52](https://github.com/makerdao/mips/blob/master/MIP40/MIP40c3-Subproposals/MIP40c3-SP52.md) which ends in January 2023.
 This budget proposal represents the resources our Design & Development product team needs to execute our mandate and support other operational Core Units (e.g., GovAlpha, SES, DIN) with technical execution power.

 As a team we acknowledge the harsh market conditions and broader context of MakerDAO, and therefore optimized for cutting costs without impairing our team's efficacy.
 After a full year of operating as a Core Unit we have a good understanding of our software expenses and team needs, which is reflected in a more fine-tuned budget and fewer 'buffers'.
 In addition we have collectively decided to **NOT** add any compensation raises and/or bonuses to this budget proposal as a gesture of good faith to the Maker community.
 As a Facilitator this puts a smile on my face as it's telling for our team dynamic and commitment to the Maker project.